MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsVirtualAppointmentsPolicy.md

 This cmdlet applies an instance of the TeamsVirtualAppointmentsPolicy to users or groups in a tenant.

-Pass in the `Identity` of the policy instance in the `PolicyName` parameter and the user identifier in the `Identity` parameter or the group name in the `Group` parameter.
+Passes in the `Identity` of the policy instance in the `PolicyName` parameter and the user identifier in the `Identity` parameter or the group name in the `Group` parameter.
 One of either `Identity` or `Group` needs to be passed.

 ## EXAMPLES